Undergraduate Course

 • Wellbeing and resilience

-Our Department of Psychosocial and Psychoanalytic Studies is internationally recognised as one of the leading departments for work on the role of the unconscious mind in mental health, as well as in culture and society more generally.
+The Department of Psychosocial and Psychoanalytic Studies is internationally recognised as one of the leading departments for work on the role of the unconscious processes in mental health, as well as their wider influence in culture and society.

 Why we're great.

-• You’ll be taught by lecturers who bring both academic and practical knowledge from years of working with children.
+• You'll be taught by a team of lecturers who bring both academic and practical knowledge to the field of childhood studies

-• Our degree will lay the foundations for a career working with infants and children, whether in education, health care or children’s services.
+• Our degree will lay the foundations for a career working with infants, children and young people, whether in frontline practice or in child-centred sectors and organisations

 Study abroad